canonical/charmed-5g/docs/how-to/deploy_cups_sdcore.md

 - Juju 3.1 or higher has been installed
 - A load balancer type controller has been bootstrapped
+- Two kubernetes clusters are available, one for the Control Plane and one for the User Plane
 - The Juju controller is externally reachable from both Kubernetes clusters
 - Both the Kubernetes clusters have been added to the Juju controller as clouds